tpemartin/113-1-R/Lecture-notes/11-data-exploration-summary.md

 $ `Have you learnt any of the following programming language(s)?`  <chr> "R, Python, JavaScript", "None"
 $ `The reason you register at this course`                         <chr> "Interest", "Interest"

-Any following task regarding `survey` will be based on the above data frame structure.
+Any following task regarding `survey` will be based on the above dataframe structure.